Public Records & Services in Rochester

 Arrest Records

 The Monroe County Sheriff's Office and municipal police departments throughout the area maintain arrest records detailing charges, booking information, and circumstances of each arrest.
-Those seeking these records—whether residents or attorneys—must submit formal requests to the Sheriff's Office, typically with identification and a processing fee.
+Those seeking these records - whether residents or attorneys - must submit formal requests to the Sheriff's Office, typically with identification and a processing fee.
 The New York Freedom of Information Law (FOIL) grants public access to most arrest records, though certain details may be redacted for privacy protection.

 Criminal Records

-The criminal records system in Monroe County encompasses various types of records, including felony, misdemeanor, traffic violations, and the sex offender registry.
+The criminal records system in Monroe County covers various types of records, including felony, misdemeanor, traffic violations, and the sex offender registry.
 The Monroe County Sheriff's Office and local police departments maintain these records, while the New York State Division of Criminal Justice Services provides statewide background checks.
 Residents can request background checks through the state's online portal, which includes information on criminal history and sex offender status.

 Vital Records